Why convert PDF to DOCX?

 How it works

-3. Choose DOCX as the output.
-Pick DOCX (Microsoft Word) from the dropdown; Formatly rebuilds paragraphs, headings, and tables.
+- Choose DOCX as the output.
+Pick DOCX (Microsoft Word) from the dropdown; Formatly extracts the text from each page into an editable Word document.

 Good for